microsoft/WhatTheHack/xxx-MasteringLinux/Coach/Solution-05.md

 ```
 Note you cannot become owner of the file that belongs to root.

-7. Make sure you (student) have all rights to these files, and others can only read
+7. Make sure you (student) have all rights to files within `~`, and others can only read

 `student@vm01:~$ find ~ -type d -exec chmod 755 {} \; `